govau/service-manual/content/standard/1-understand-user-needs/how.md

 layout: text/textblock
 ---
 ### [2]In Discovery and Alpha stages
-During the [Discovery](/service-design-delivery-process/discovery-stage/) and [Alpha](/service-design-delivery-process/alpha-stage/) stages the entire team should have spent a lot of time with end users and learned a lot about their needs.
+During the [Discovery stage](/service-design-delivery-process/discovery-stage/) and [Alpha stage](/service-design-delivery-process/alpha-stage/) the entire team should have spent a lot of time with end users and learned a lot about their needs.
 You should understand and be able to show evidence to demonstrate the following.

 #### [1]Who are the users?